roboflow/rf100-vl/README.md

 Introduced in the paper "Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models", RF100-VL is a large-scale collection of 100 multi-modal datasets with diverse concepts not commonly found in VLM pre-training.

-The benchmark includes images from seven domains: flora and fauna, sport, industry, document processing, laboratory imaging, aerial imagery, and miscellaneous datasets related to various use cases for which detection models are commonly used.
+The benchmark includes images, with corresponding annotations, from seven domains: flora and fauna, sport, industry, document processing, laboratory imaging, aerial imagery, and miscellaneous datasets related to various use cases for which detection models are commonly used.

+You can use RF100-VL to benchmark fully supervised, semi-supervised and few-shot object detection models, and Vision Language Models (VLMs) with localization capabilities.

 ![](https://media.roboflow.com/rf100vl/results.png)